takuhii/PhantomJS-25_Beta/README.md

 PhantomJS 2.5 Beta
 =========

+# THIS PROJECT IS DEPRECATED
+This component is not maintained anymore.
+I have an installation issue I can't seem to resolve...
+I've reached out to multiple communities and devs and still had no joy.
+Besides, the phantomjs v2.5 binary is no longer under development.
+Releases should be considered final and unstable.
+I would advise using Headless Chrome instead.
+If I do figure out a way to fix the installation problem.
+I'll de-deprecate the code.
+I am however leaving the code up for historical purposes.

+# WHAT IS THIS?
 An NPM wrapper for [PhantomJS](http://phantomjs.org/) *2.5 Beta* headless webkit with JS API.

-NOTE: phantomjs v2.x is no longer under development.
-Releases should be considered final and unstable.

-Would advise using Headless Chrome instead.

 [![npm](https://img.shields.io/npm/v/npm.svg)]() [![npm](https://img.shields.io/npm/dm/phantomjs25-beta.svg)](https://www.npmjs.com/package/phantomjs25-beta) [![Travis](https://img.shields.io/travis/takuhii/PhantomJS-25_Beta.svg)](https://travis-ci.org/takuhii/PhantomJS-25_Beta/)